By Sophie Curtis on June 21, 2018

-, Ilya Sutskever has become a well-known name in the deep learning field.
-Just this week he hit headlines when he was announced as Research Director
+Having won several notable awards, and speaking at several RE•WORK Summits, Ilya Sutskever has become a well-known name in the deep learning field.
+Since being announced as Research Director

-, a non-profit company formed with Elon Musk, Sam Altman and Greg Brockman, with the goal to advance artificial intelligence that benefits humanity.
+, a non-profit company formed with Elon Musk, Sam Altman and Greg Brockman, Ilya has been working on the goal to advance artificial intelligence that benefits humanity.

 Completing his PhD with the Machine Learning Group of the University of Toronto, working under Geoff Hinton, Ilya went on to co-found DNNresearch (acquired by Google

 ) with Hinton and fellow graduate Alex Krizhevsky, as well as completing postdoctoral work at Stanford University with Andrew Ng's group.
-Until his new appointment at OpenAI this week, he was a member of the Google Brain team, working as a research scientist.
+Until his appointment at OpenAI, he was a member of the Google Brain team, working as a research scientist.

 In his talk, at the Deep Learning Summit in San Francisco